 The other Dunmer guy shoved him to the side.
 Quinn halted.
 This was getting weird.
 The hornist played a stupid little tune and then spoke: “Hereby announcing the first meeting of the Haute Society, led by honored Sera Synda Grilvayn!”

-That's when Synda walked out onto the courtyard with a bunch of her friends.
+Synda marched out onto the courtyard with a bunch of her friends.
 They all wore dark gowns of thick moth-silk, the kind you’d never go shopping in but might wear to a funeral or something.

 She already had a big crowd.
-And it looked like all of the Dunmer girls stood there right at the front, except for Satheri and Jane.
+It looked like all of the Dunmer girls stood there right at the front, except for Satheri and Jane.

 Synda kept going.
 “Dark colors will definitely be in.
 You won’t want to be wearing anything bright if you or your families get invited to any Hlaalu parties.
 Remember: image is everything.”